nicolevanderhoeven/doing-it-in-public/content/Doing It in Public/Introduction.md

 ### You build and contribute to diverse communities

 A huge advantage of learning in public is that when you're "out" as a public learner, you inspire others to do the same.
-And you realize that

-is the community you begin to build around yourself of other public learners, genuine supporters, and friends
+Others admire your courage and learn right along with you.
+Public learning lets you put yourself out there sooner, warts and all, so that your tribe can find you.
+You start to build a circle of supporters and friends who cheer you on when you make mistakes just as much as when you don't.
+You participate in *their* public learning, discuss ideas back and forth, collaborate, contribute to a community of knowledge, and interact with kind and brilliantly creative humans.

+Austin Kleon called this *scenius*: the fertile environment created through genuine interaction that cultivates creativity for everyone who participates. [^kleon] This scenius nourishes you and your people, in the same way that the Lyceum did for the ancient Greeks.
+Being adamant about the value of learning in public affects the kinds of people who end up contributing to your life and work.

+Communities of public learners are safe spaces for asking "dumb" questions because it resets the expectations of what gets to be posted online.
+This effect of lowering the barrier to entry also leaves room for people with different voices to join the conversation-- often people whose voices are too meek or wavering to be heard over the noise of the mainstream public.
+Doing it in public helps you forge the path so that these people, who have interesting and unique perspectives of the world, feel encouraged to follow.

-### You don't burn out
+### You are sustainably productive
 You make learning exhaust visible

-You are sustainably productive
+You don't burn out

+## Who is this book for?

+This book is for

 ## What's in the book?